 Some more specific examples in the context of government contracting include:

-• Defense contracting: A contractor is being paid by the government to design or develop aircraft, submarines, analytical platforms or assist with the design of integrated bridge systems on ships.
+- Defense Contracting: A contractor is being paid by the government to design or develop aircraft, submarines, analytical platforms or assist with the design of integrated bridge systems on ships.

-• Medical contracting: During the pandemic, a contractor was being paid by the government to develop COVID-19 vaccines.
+- Medical Contracting: During the pandemic, a contractor was being paid by the government to develop COVID-19 vaccines.

-• Government system development: A contractor is being paid to perform custom development on government systems, such as providing new functionality on existing systems, writing custom code to integrate disparate systems, improving the scalability and performance of back end systems.
+- Government System Development: A contractor is being paid to perform custom development on government systems, such as providing new functionality on existing systems, writing custom code to integrate disparate systems, improving the scalability and performance of back end systems.

-However, the critical aspects of contract R&D for government contractors revolve around the concepts of rights and risks.
+But keep in mind, the critical aspects of contract R&D for government contractors revolve around the concepts of rights and risks.

-Rights and Risks for Contract R&D
+Rights and Risks for Contract R&D Activities

 The rights and risks associated with contract R&D activities are vital considerations for qualifying for the R&D Tax Credit.
 These concepts evaluate whether the taxpayer has the right to exploit the R&D and whether they retain the financial risks of the development.